craftercms/docs/source/system-administrators/activities/delivery/setup-delivery-using-aws-ami.rst

 .. image:: /_static/images/ami/craftercms-aws-ami-delivery-engine-running.jpg
     :width: 100 %
     :align: center
-    :alt: Crafter CMS AWS AMI Delivery Engine Running
+    :alt: CrafterCMS AWS AMI Delivery Engine Running

 You can find the IP address and/or DNS name in several locations on your AWS administration console shown here:

 .. image:: /_static/images/ami/craftercms-aws-ami-delivery-ipdns.jpg
     :width: 100 %
     :align: center
-    :alt: Crafter CMS AWS AMI Delivery IP DNS
+    :alt: CrafterCMS AWS AMI Delivery IP DNS

 -----------------------------------------------------------
 Step 3: Configure Crafter Engine to deliver published sites
 -----------------------------------------------------------

 Crafter Engine is now up and running.
 However, in order to deliver content, its deployer must be configured to monitor a published repository for one or more sites.
 A delivery engine is multi-tenant and can deliver many sites.
 Each site must be configured or "initialized" such that the deployer monitors a Git repository for published updates.
-Crafter CMS's delivery tier has a decoupled, shared-nothing architecture that makes it cloud native and elastically scalable.
+CrafterCMS's delivery tier has a decoupled, shared-nothing architecture that makes it cloud native and elastically scalable.
 You can read more about this architecture here: :ref:`architecture`

 In this section we'll show you how to configure a Crafter Delivery instance to monitor a published Git repository and delivery content for a given site.
 The simplest topology for this is to directly monitor the published repository of a project on the authoring instance.
 This is what we will configure.
 Let's get started.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Step 3.1: Configure authoring instance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In order to complete step 3, you must have a Crafter CMS authoring instance running.
+In order to complete step 3, you must have a CrafterCMS authoring instance running.
 If you do not, please follow these instructions to set an instance:

 :ref:`setup-authoring-using-aws-ami`